-- retaining and overseeing our independent accountants; - assisting the Board in its oversight of the integrity of our financial statements, the qualifications, independence and performance of our independent auditors and our compliance with legal and regulatory requirements; - reviewing and approving the plan and scope of the internal and external audit; - pre-approving any audit and non-audit services provided by our independent auditors; - approving the fees to be paid to our independent auditors; - reviewing with our chief executive officer and chief financial officer and independent auditors the adequacy and effectiveness of our internal controls; - reviewing and approving the calculation of the profit allocation payments made to the Allocation Member; - preparing the audit committee report to be filed with the SEC; - reviewing hedging transactions; and - reviewing and assessing annually the audit committee's performance and the adequacy of its charter.
+- retaining and overseeing our independent accountants: - assisting the Board in its oversight of the integrity of our financial statements, the qualifications, independence and performance of our independent auditors and our compliance with legal and regulatory requirements; - reviewing and approving the plan and scope of the internal and external audit; - pre-approving any audit and non-audit services provided by our independent auditors; - approving the fees to be paid to our independent auditors; - reviewing with our chief executive officer and chief financial officer and independent auditors the adequacy and effectiveness of our internal controls; - reviewing and approving the calculation of the profit allocation payments made to the Allocation Member; - preparing the audit committee report to be filed with the SEC; - · reviewing hedging transactions; and - reviewing and assessing annually the audit committee's performance and the adequacy of its charter.

 Messrs.
-Ewing, Edwards and Burns served on our audit committee during 2018 and currently serve in such roles, along with Mr. Bottiglieri, who was appointed to the audit committee by our Board in February 2019.
-The Board has determined that Mr. Ewing, the audit committee chairman, qualifies as an audit committee financial expert, as defined by the SEC.
-The audit committee met six times during 2018.
+Ewing, Edwards, Bottiglieri, Enterline and Burns served on our audit committee during 2019 and Ewing, Bottiglieri and Enterline currently serve in such roles.
+Mr. Enterline was appointed to the audit committee by our Board in July 2019.
+The Board has determined that Mr. Ewing, the audit committee chairman, and Mr. Bottiglieri qualify as audit committee financial experts, as defined by the SEC.
+The audit committee met six times during 2019.